Elijas/multi-resource-limiter/README.md

 ### Getting started

-For out of the box experience just do `limiter = create_openai_redis_rate_limiter()`, and use it as in the [example-1](https://github.com/shobrook/openlimit/issues/20#issuecomment-2782677483) or [example-2](https://gist.github.com/justinvanwinkle/d9f04950083c4554835c1a35f9d22dad)
+For out of the box experience just do `limiter = create_openai_redis_rate_limiter()`, and use it as in the [example-1](https://github.com/shobrook/openlimit/issues/20#issuecomment-2782677483) or [example-2](https://gist.github.com/justinvanwinkle/d9f04950083c4554835c1a35f9d22dad).
+Otherwise, copy the function and customize it to your needs.

-Note, that it's fully customizable

-- You can limit bananas per 32 seconds and apples per 2 minutes
-- You can use your own backend (e.g. in-memory, in-database, etc.) instead of Redis, etc.
-- etc.